openstack-archive/tripleo-docs/doc/source/install/post_deployment/package_update.rst

       openstack overcloud update prepare \
           <OPTIONS> \
-          -e container-params.yaml
+          -e containers-prepare-parameter.yaml

    In place of the `<OPTIONS>` token should go all parameters that you used with previous `openstack overcloud deploy` command.

-The last argument `container-params.yaml` is a Heat environment file pointing to new container images, obtained in previous step.
+   The last argument `containers-prepare-parameter.yaml` differs in content depending on release.
+In Queens and before, it has a list of individual container image parameters, pointing to images you've already uploaded to local registry in previous step.
+In Rocky and beyond, this file contains the ``ContainerImagePrepare`` parameter.
+   The upload of images to local registry is yet to happen, in a separate step after `update prepare`.

    .. note::